USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 [Return to Top](#TOC_A)

 -   `CTM_CKSUM [default: True]`<a id=CTM_CKSUM></a>
     Write science processes summaries to the standard output.
 Impacts run speed and log file output size.
-Comment out or set to Y to turn on; set to N to turn off.
 -   `CLD_DIAG [default: False]`<a id=CLD_DIAG></a>
     Output an hourly wet deposition diagnostic file (CTM_WET_DEP_2) that includes convective wet deposition estimates.
-Set to Y to turn on; comment out or set to N to turn off.
 -   `CTM_PHOTDIAG [default: False]`<a id=CTM_PHOTDIAG></a>
-    Option output files for viewing the photolysis rates used in the model simulation and what meterological and other factors determined the rates.
-Set to Y to turn on; comment out or set to N to turn off.
+    Output files for viewing the photolysis rates used in the model simulation and what meterological and other factors determined the rates.
 The inline and table options produce three files (`CTM_RJ_1`, `CTM_RJ_2` and `CTM_RJ_3`) and one file (`CTM_RJ_2`), respectively. `CTM_RJ_1` is a two dimensional file that contains key photolysis rates and radiative parameters. `CTM_RJ_2` contains the photolysis rates used over the model domain. `CTM_RJ_3` contains data used to calculate the photolysis rates.
 --   `NLAYS_PHOTDIAG [default: 1]` <a id=NLAYS_PHOTDIAG></a>: Number of layers in `CTM_RJ_2` and
      `CTM_RJ_3` files.
 Permitted values equal 1 to number of layers in model domain.
 Only the inline option uses this runtime option.
 --   `NWAVE_PHOTDIAG [default:294 303 310 316 333 381 607]` <a id= NWAVE_PHOTDIAG></a>: In
      `CTM_RJ_3`, the wavelengths of diagnostic data written.
 The user can use or subset the default values.
 -   `CTM_SSEMDIAG [default: False]`<a id=CTM_SSEMDIAG></a>
     Output the calculated sea salt emissions to a diagnostic netCDF output file (CTM_SSEMIS_1).
-Set to Y to turn on; comment out or set to N to turn off.
 -   `CTM_DUSTEM_DIAG [default: False]`<a id=CTM_DUSTEM_DIAG></a>
     Output the online dust emissions to a diagnostic netCDF output file (CTM_DUST_EMIS_1).
 The diagnostic file includes not only the total dust emissions, but also dust emissions by land use category and dust model parameters, such as gridded erodible land use fractions.
-Set to Y to turn on; comment out or set to N to turn off.
 -   `CTM_DEPV_FILE [default: False]`<a id=CTM_DEPV_FILE></a>
     Output an hourly diagnostic file (CTM_DEPV_DIAG) for the inline deposition velocity calculations.
 -   `LTNGDIAG [default: False]`<a id=LTNGDIAG></a>
     Output a lightning NO emissions diagnostics file.
-Set to `Y` to turn on; comment out or set to `N` to turn off.

 <a id=Inline_Emissions_Config></a>
 ### Inline emissions configuration